 Now when you send out the email and someone clicks on the link, their information will already be in the fields if it is in CRM.

 NOTE: Profile Management data is not immediately available for a new lead or contact as it can take several minutes for profile data to be available to sync.
 For example, if you send an auto-response email to a new lead, and the auto-response email contains a profile management link, the lead's profile data will not be pre-populated.
 Also note that the synchronization of the data occurs at the time an email with a profile management link is sent.
 This means that no matter how long the lead waits to click the link in the auto-response, the data will not be pre-populated.

-NOTE 2: If you insert the Form via the Website URL tab instead, it won't autopopulate, so make sure to insert the from via the Web Content tab as instruccted above.
+NOTE 2: If you insert the Form via the Website URL tab instead, it won't auto-populate, so make sure to insert the form via the Web Content tab as instructed above.